“A hunger for resolution

 “Nothing,” I grumbled, taking my place back on the window bench.
 “Had to call the VW dealer, make a service appointment, that’s all.
 But they were already closed…”

-“Tsk, here,” Moon sighed, knowing better, filling my plate with Springs Rolls and Lychee Chicken.
+“Tsk, here,” Moon sighed, knowing better, filling my plate with bean cake and Curry Beef.
 “You look like you could use some service yourself.”

 “Phone call, that’s it,” Thibeaux snapped to, as if coming out of a ganja fog, mushrooms dropping like flies into his Cameroon.
-“Man, you had a phone call from your father.
+“You had a phone call from your father.
 Regina Tzu gave me the message…”

 “Yeah, well,” I asked, watching him fingerpick them out of a much too tiny cup.
 Dad…calling?
 My dad never calls anybody…

 “Really,” I melted, Melissa grasping my knee.
-Why the hell didn’t mom tell me about this when I called them before?!
+Why the hell didn’t mom tell me about this when I called the other night?!

 “Would I lie ’bout somethin’ like that,” he replied.
-“Say, you gonna eat those rolls?”
+“Say, you gonna eat those fried oysters?”

 Care for more?